Using Storybook with RedwoodJS - Lunchdev

 00:05:27 - Anthony Campolo

 Never know what's going to happen.
-This should be pretty easy to understand if you've ever seen a react component before.
-We've got our blog post component, which is taken in the posts, and then for each post, it's going to create an article.
+This should be pretty easy to understand if you've ever seen a React component before.
+We've got our blog post component, which is taking in the posts, and then for each post, it's going to create an article.
 That article will have a header.
 Inside that header is going to be the post title, which is what you're looking at right there.
 And then the post body is what we're looking at right there.
-Now, this is pretty cool, but what we can also do is we can take a look at this in Storybook.
+Now, this is pretty cool, but what we can also do is take a look at this in Storybook.
 So let's get our Storybook going.
-Our Storybook command is going to be yarn, Redwood, Storybook.
-All of our commands start with yarn, redwood.
-And what this is going to do is this is going to open up storybook on localhost.
-I think it's 7, 9, 10, I believe it's gonna pop up on the screen at the bottom in a second.
-And for anyone who's ever used Storybook before, it's going to take all of our components and just kind of show us like an example of what it looks like with data in it.
+Our Storybook command is going to be yarn redwood storybook.
+All of our commands start with yarn redwood.
+And what this is going to do is open up Storybook on localhost.
+I think it's 7910.
+I believe it's gonna pop up on the screen at the bottom in a second.
+And for anyone who's ever used Storybook before, it's going to take all of our components and just kind of show us an example of what they look like with data in them.
 So for each of our components, we have a corresponding Storybook file.

 00:06:52 - Anthony Campolo